My Shortlist

 THE STUDY

-"The world needs great women.
-It starts at The Study.
-Founded in 1915 and one of Canada’s premier all-girls’ schools, The Study empowers each student, from Kindergarten to Grade 11, to reach her full potential, by fostering academic excellence in an innovative English and French environment grounded in tradition.
-Certificate of Eligibility for English Instruction is not required."
+"The world needs great women and it starts at The Study.
+The Study is a private non–subsidized bilingual all-girls school leading to a Quebec (MEES) secondary school diploma.
+We empower each student, from Kindergarten to Grade 11, to reach her full potential by fostering the development of character, leadership, and visionary thinking in an innovative English and French environment grounded in tradition.
+A certificate of eligibility for instruction in English is not required (K -11)."

 • Academic Excellence / Enriched Curriculum / AP courses: Calculus, Chemistry, French, Psychology